 • The press could use video to pressure judges to rule a certain way, especially judges that are elected into their position and are thus more impressionable.

 Argument 2: Videography Should Be Permitted

 • If critical witnesses are unable to attend court, then video conferencing could be used to enable them to still give their testimony.

 • The public understands little about its country’s judicial system and would become more educated on its procedures through televised trials.
 Furthermore, the increased transparency of government would be highly appreciated by the people.

 • When witnesses are emotional or have a speech impediment, it may be very difficult to hear them.
 By video recording the trial, a court reporter can listen to the video several times in order to capture all words for a more complete, accurate transcript of the trial.

 • Technology is able to transform boring depositions into intriguing events.
 The viewer can be provided with a multi-perspective experience as the camera pans from the witness box, to the jury, to the lawyers.

 Neither side of the debate seems to necessarily be “right” or “wrong.”
 Either way, videography continues to become integrated into court cases.
 Whether your seek videographers in Annapolis or Miami or Chicago, make sure that they are professionally trained for the courtroom, as litigation support services require a specific skillset.

 Are you looking for quality videographers in Annapolis or the surrounding area?
-Gore Brothers specializes in litigation support.
-Visit http://www.gorebrothers.com or call 1-800-734-5292 for more information.
+Business Name specializes in litigation support.
+Visit website url or call Phone No for more information.